dinschr/dinschrift-shop-api/README.md

 This repo contains:
 - The data model for **Shop-Centric automated orders**.
-- A conceptual design for the order API:
+- A conceptual design for the order API.
-  - submit orders,
-  - fetch shop designs,
-  - read order status.

 This repo does **not** contain:
 - Backend source code or deployment scripts,